-Amendments to standards Description Apply for years beginning on or after Summary on the amendment IAS 1 Classification of current or non-current liabilities 1 January 2023 The amendment clarifies what is meant by the right to defer settlement, and that the right to postponement must be present at the end of the reporting period, and that this classification is not affected by the entity's likelihood of exercising its right to defer, and that only if the derivatives are included in a transferable obligation that is itself a rights instrument.
-Ownership and the terms of compliance will not affect its rating.
-Amendments to IFRS 10 and IAS 28 Sale or contribution of assets between the investor and the partner or joint venture Not apply Amendments to IFRS 10 and IAS 28 deal with situations in which a sale or contribution to assets is between an investor and an associate or joint venture.
-Specifically, the amendments provide that profits or losses result from losing control of a subsidiary.
+Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 1 Classification of liabilities as current or non-current 1 January 2023 The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of a liability would not impact its classification IAS 1 and IFRS Practice Statement 2 Disclosure of accounting policies 1 January 2023 This amendment deals with assisting entities to decide which accounting policies to disclose in their financial statements IAS 8 Amendment to definition of accounting estimate 1 January 2023 This amendments regarding the definition of accounting estimates to help entities to distinguish between accounting policies and accounting estimates.
+IAS 12 Income taxes 1 January 2023 This amendment deals with clarification regarding accounting of deferred tax on transactions such as leases and decommissioning obligations Amendment to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and its associate or joint venture N/A The amendments to IFRS 10 and IAS 28 deal with situations where there is a sale or contribution of assets between an investor and its associate or joint venture.
+Specifically, the amendments state that gains or losses resulting from the loss of control of a subsidiary.